 Uniqlo is the Japanese equivalent to Europe's Zara or H&M, an increasingly international clothing store selling stylish apparel at affordable prices for millenial shoppers.
 Unlike its rivals, and in keeping with its Japanese roots, its apparel is often minimalistic and functional; sober rather than showy.
 Parent Fast Retailing originally voiced a goal to become the world's leading fashion retailer by 2020 by assembling a small portfolio of satellite chains, either by launch or acquisition.
 It has since scaled back that ambitious plan but the first steps towards it led to the purchase of French chains Princesse Tam Tam and Comptoir des Cotonniers, US-based J Brand and Theory and designer Helmut Lang.
 Launches include G.U. ("jee-yu"), a fun fashion chain aimed at young buyers in Asia.
-However these all trail core brand Uniqlo, which has more than 840 stores in Japan and another 800 internationally, mainly in Asia, but also key Western markets.
-The most significant is the US with 50 stores, but performance there has struggled.
+However these all trail core brand Uniqlo, which has almost 840 stores in Japan and another 960 internationally, mainly in Asia, including 470 in China, but also a handful of key Western markets.
+The most significant is the US with 45 stores, but performance there has struggled.
 The group is the creation of Tadashi Yanai, who inherited his father's single menswear store in rural Japan, and used it as the platform to launch in 1984 what was originally called Unique Clothing Warehouse.
 Later renamed Uniqlo, it expanded rapidly, initially in Japan, then other Asian markets, and then the West.
-Yanai is now Japan's richest person with a $15bn fortune.
-Group revenues for the year to 2016 were around $16bn, of which more than 80% was generated by the Uniqlo brand.
-However, profits slumped by more than half as a result of exchange rates and weak performance from secondary brands.
+Yanai is now one of Japan's two richest people (the other is Softbank's Masayoshi Son) with a $16bn fortune.
+Group revenues for the year to 2017 hit a new high of almost $17bn, while net profits more than doubled to over $1bn.
+Uniqlo still generates more than 80% of sales, and over 90% of operating profit.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Uniqlo?
 Find out more from the Adbrands Account Assignments database